ammrat13/ammrat13.github.io/_posts/2021-01-15-writeup_csaw_2020_finals_eccentric.md

 @@\theta@@ is invertible.

-Because of this line-preservation property, we can derive the formula for point addition in terms of @@z@@ alone.
+Because of this line-preservation property, we can derive the formula for point addition in terms of @@z@@.
 Recall that we define three colinear points
 @@P@@,@@Q@@,@@R@@ as summing to @@\ecid@@.
 Suppose we know @@P@@ and @@Q@@ and wish to find @@R@@.
 We'll do so much the same way we would for any other elliptic curve.
 We start by finding the line between @@P@@ and @@Q@@ --- the one